All Episodes

 That would be the CIA as well.

-That is people in regular life, just as Kimberly said, that have, you know, separate jobs outside of the FBI that provide uh information to our U.S. intelligence officials on issues that they're investigating.
+That is, people in regular life, just as Kimberly said, that have separate jobs outside of the FBI that provide information to our U.S. intelligence officials on issues that they're investigating.

 Remember, this is highly classified information.

-When somebody is a source or the FBI, they're usually under a nickname even.
+When somebody is a source for the FBI, they're usually under a nickname, even.

-So not even people within the FBI, um, other people working outside of the case would even know who this person is.
+So, not even people within the FBI, other people working outside of the case would even know who this person is.

 But it appears that they had somebody that was reporting back on information inside the Trump campaign, which would mean that they had a mole connected to people in the Trump campaign or within the Trump campaign, and that person was providing information regularly to the FBI.

-Because this at the time, if if we're looking at the time period, here is the candidate that was that w was, you know, uh for for presidency of the United States, the FBI in this day and age, after being through all the scandals they've had in the past, remember even information that came out during the church hearings way in the past, uh, that the FBI had you know moles in all kinds of places, even with Martin Luther King that they were building a dossier on him.
+The FBI, in this day and age, after being through all the scandals they've had in the past, remember, even information that came out during the church hearings way in the past, that the FBI had moles in all kinds of places, even with Martin Luther King, that they were building a dossier on him.

-Um, and it expands this uh much further, this investigation, especially for congressional oversight committees that are trying to see what was going on here.
+And it expands this much further, this investigation, especially for congressional oversight committees that are trying to see what was going on here.

-Um I think uh Kimberly focused on this, or the Washington Post actually said that it was an American uh person, but but it could it could be very expansive.
+I think Kimberly focused on this, or the Washington Post actually said that it was an American person, but it could be very expansive.

-Let me go to David and talk about the legality of of all of this now in retrospect.
+Let me go to David and talk about the legality of all of this.

-I I mean this sounds like something out of the former Soviet Union.
+I mean, this sounds like something out of the former Soviet Union.

 This doesn't sound like the United States.

-And and if I can add one thing, then the level of unmaskings that went up 350 percent.
+And if I can add one thing, then the level of unmaskings that went up 350%.

-Then you have a a UN ambassador requesting, you know, about 350 Americans unmasked in an election year.
+Then you have a U.N. ambassador requesting about 350 Americans unmasked in an election year.

 I mean, or one a day, basically.